 about:

-to create her immersive gallery installations, evolving public artworks and web-based artworks that center on subjects related to social interequity and interconnectivity with other life forms.
+film, video and sound to create immersive gallery installations, evolving public artworks and web-based artworks that center on subjects related to

 Slip/host, and others).